 Section 4.1—Right to Apply

 Who May Apply.
 Anyone may apply for general assistance.
 The head of the family, any other responsible household member, or an authorized representative must apply in person, except in special emergency situations as provided in section 4.9 of this ordinance or except when the applicant is a resident of an emergency shelter and the municipality has made an agreement with that emergency shelter to presume shelter residents to be eligible for general assistance (22 M.R.S.A. §4304(3)).
 In such cases, the administrator may require a representative to present a signed statement documenting that he/she is in fact authorized to apply for general assistance on behalf of the named applicant.
 The applicant or representative must complete a written application and any other required forms so that the administrator can determine eligibility (22 M.R.S.A. § § 4305, 4308).
 With notice, all members of the household receiving general assistance may be required to physically present themselves to the administrator.
+Note that fugitives from justice are ineligible for general assistance.

 Application Via Telephone.
 When a person has an emergency but is unable to apply in person due to illness, disability, lack of child care, lack of transportation or other good cause, and he/she cannot send an authorized representative, the administrator will accept an application by telephone.
 The telephone application process will include the administrator receiving written verification by mail and visiting the applicant’s home with his or her permission (22 M.R.S.A. § 4304).